-Thing is, he is not your PBA Wilt Chamberlain, one who would put up insane numbers but seemingly could not get over his nemesis Bill Russell in terms of winning championships.
+Thing is, he is not your PBA Wilt Chamberlain, who would put up insane numbers but seemingly could not get over his nemesis Bill Russell in terms of winning championships.

-In fact, he has the most wins as a player in the all-time list at 19 titles.
+to the contrary, Fernandez has the most wins as a player in the all-time list at 19 titles.
 Such is a testament of how successful he was on the court during a long PBA stint.

 The arguments for The Kraken